 The governing body of the Authority consists of a ten-member board of directors whose members are appointed by the Governor of South Carolina, with the advice and consent of the South Carolina State Senate.
 In addition, the State of South Carolina (the "State") can impose its will on the Authority by significantly influencing its activities.
-As a result, the Authority is considered a component unit of the State of South Carolina for financial reporting purposes as defined in Government Accounting Standards Board (GASB) Statement 14, The Financial Reporting Entity as amended by GASB Statement 39, Determining Whether Organizations Are Component Units and GASB Statement 61, The Financial Reporting Entity: Omnibus.
-The Authority's financial information is included in the State of South Carolina's Comprehensive Annual Financial Report as a non-major discretely presented component unit.
+As a result, the Authority is considered a component unit of the State of South Carolina for financial reporting purposes as defined in Government Accounting Standards Board (GASB) Statement 14, as amended.
+The Authority's financial information is included in the State of South Carolina's Annual Comprehensive Financial Report (ACFR) as a non-major discretely presented component unit.